gardener/cert-management/README.md

 | cert_management_revoked_certificates         | -                                      | Number of certificate objects with revoked certificate                                                                                                                                                                                                                                                                                                                                                                                                     |
 | cert_management_secrets                      | classification                         | Number of certificate secrets per classification (only updated on startup and every 24h on GC of secrets).
 Currently there are three classifications: `total` = total number of certificate secrets on the source cluster, `revoked` = number of revoked certificate secrets, `backup`= number of backups of certificate secrets (every certificate has a backup secret in the `kube-system` namespace to allow revocation even if it is not used anymore) |

+## Using DNSRecords

+With the command line option `--use-dnsrecords`, the cert-controller-manager creates `DNSRecords` resources instead of `DNSEntries`.
+In this case, the `Certificate` or source objects need two additional annotations:
+- `cert.gardener.cloud/dnsrecord-provider-type` to fill the `.spec.type` field of `DNSRecords`
+- `cert.gardener.cloud/dnsrecord-secret-ref` to fill the `.spec.secretRef`.
+The value is either the name of the secret in the same namespace as the certificate or in the format `<namespace>/<name>`.

 ## Troubleshooting